Skip to content

 A Starting Point for Better Project Boundaries

 One approach is to treat this kind of tracking as a diagnostic tool rather than a blame exercise.
 The numbers are simply information.
 Once you can see the pattern clearly, conversations with clients about scope boundaries become much easier to frame.
-This is worth considering especially if your projects tend to vary a great deal in complexity from one to the next.
+This is worth noting especially if your projects tend to vary a great deal in complexity from one to the next.

 Run it with sensible defaults